aicenter/FUP/lectures/lecture04.md

 outline: deep
 ---

-# Pattern matching & Lazy evaluation
+# Pattern Matching & Lazy Evaluation

+Introduces pattern matching, and explains how to implement lazy evaluation and streams in Racket.

-## Pattern matching
+## Pattern Matching

 We often need to branch the computation according to the content of a data structure.
 This can be tedious, especially if the data structure is complex.
 We must extract the determining values and